Skip to content

 © Epiximages / Westend61

 Prepaid SIM cards provide more freedom than lengthier mobile contracts for expats arriving in Austria.
 However, they are typically more expensive for calls, SMS messages, and mobile data.
 This makes them a great option if you don’t use your phone much.
-They’re also a good idea if you’re not staying in Austria for the longer term.
+They’re also a good idea if you’re not staying in Austria long-term.
 However, be aware that you will need to register your new SIM card in Austria.
-This can be done using your proof of identity, such as your passport.
+This can be done using your proof of ID, such as your passport.

 Back to main navigation